"

 Strengths

 While students with an intellectual disability or developmental cognitive delay experience intellectual challenges, they also have the potential to experience social and vocational success.
-Unfortunately, because students with intellectual disabilities or developmental cognitive delays struggle intellectually, school settings tend to misalign with the strengths of these students.
-In turn, this may make this group of students seem as if they are unable to be successful, when really it is the academic setting that is causing this assumption to arise.
-In other settings, these students are able to thrive to the same degree as their non-disabled peers (Project IDEAL).
+Unfortunately, because students with intellectual disabilities or developmental cognitive delays struggle intellectually, school settings tend to misalign with these students’ strengths.
+In turn, this situation may make students in this group feel they are unable to succeed, when really the academic setting causes this perception.
+In other settings, these students can thrive to the same degree as their nondisabled peers (Project IDEAL).

 Needs

 Students with an intellectual disability or developmental cognitive delay experience challenges when it comes to learning and retaining information.
 Students in these categories experience limitations related to “intellectual functioning” and “adaptive behavior” (Project IDEAL).
 These limitations can impact how students solve problems, recall information, and engage in social settings.
-Students who fall under the ID/DCD designations require supplementary support when it comes to these things so they can be successful in academic settings.
+Students who fall under the ID/DCD designations require supplementary support to succeed in academic settings.

 Reflection iconReflection